captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 because it is something we understand.
 ---
-The rest will simply take time.
+Everything else will simply take time.
 ---
 Because the oceans rose so precipitously,
 ---